What is Medicare?

 Will I face a penalty if I wait to enroll in Medicare Part D?

 Yes.
 You will have to pay a Medicare Late Enrollment Penalty if, at any time after your Initial Enrollment Period is over, there’s a period of 63 or more days in a row when you don’t have Part D or other creditable prescription drug coverage.

 What if I choose a plan and I want to change it?

-You can change your coverage during the Annual Enrollment Period if you feel that another Blue Cross plan would be a better fit.
+Members can change coverage for the upcoming year during the Annual Enrollment Period (October 15 - December 7) if another Blue Cross plan would be a better fit.

 Where can I get help in choosing a plan?